3453-315h/MasherySigner/README.md

 Burp Extension for Mashery Signing

 Add your API Key and API Secret to the properties in the extension tab.
 At this time, only SHA256 signatures are supported.
+If you need MD5 request signing, add the relevant code to Utility.java.

 The extension will look for both the `api_key` and `sig` query parameters in all requests being sent by Burp.
 If it finds a request, it will update the signature